influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.10/clustering/cluster_node_config.md

 * A `bind-address` in the `[meta]` section.
 This is the address for cluster wide communication.
 * An `http-bind-address` in the `[meta]` section.
-This is the address for consensus node communication.
+This is the address for consensus service communication.
 * A `bind-address` in the `[http]` section.
 This is the address for the HTTP API.